kontainapp/guide/appendix/ssh_k8s_nodes.md

 # to ssh into the Kubernetes nodes where you want to test Kontain
 # This command starts a privileged container on your node and connects to it over SSH

-$ kubectl debug node/<nodeid> --image=busybox
+$ kubectl debug node/<nodeid> -it --image=busybox
 or
-$ kubectl debug node<nodeid> image=mcr.microsoft.com/aks/fundamental/base-ubuntu:v0.0.11
+$ kubectl debug node/<nodeid> -it image=mcr.microsoft.com/aks/fundamental/base-ubuntu:v0.0.11

 # NOTE: After this, you have access to the worker node using a privileged pod launched on the target worker node
 # this mounts the node FS at /host